cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 ## Fixing Upstream Instead of Patching Downstream

 The default approach was reactive: a message failed, support investigated, engineering patched, and the fix shipped.
-For a standard software product, that cycle can work.
-For a regulated cutover with a hard deadline, it cannot.
-Every reactive fix arrived after the damage (rejected messages, stalled business processes, and customer escalations).
+In regulated cutovers with hard deadlines, this cycle creates customer-facing failures before fixes land.
+Each reactive fix arrived after rejected messages, stalled business processes, and customer escalations.

 I restructured the approach around three changes.

 **Counterparty-specific validation profiles.** Instead of validating only against the official spec, I built a registry of counterparty-specific behaviors: which grid operators enforced stricter rules, which metering companies rejected optional segments, and which market processes had the highest failure rates.
-Engineering used these profiles to test integrations before cutover, not after.
+Engineering used these profiles to test integrations before cutover.

 **Staged cutover rehearsals.** Before the regulatory deadline, I coordinated dry runs with the top 15 counterparties by message volume.
 Each rehearsal sent test messages in the new format and captured rejections.
 This surfaced issues weeks before the deadline instead of on cutover day.
 Engineering teams in Germany, China, and India worked the rejection backlog in parallel, with each team owning specific message types.